Australia 108 is set to become Australia’s highest high-rise tower when it completes in late 2019.

 Shapeair’s Linear Bar Grille provided on residential apartments

 Half Chevron Louvres

 One of the first things noticed when residents enter the lobbies is the lobby relief louvres.
-Having to overcome the greater sizes required in projects of this size, a series of innovative solutions were implemented using high-quality extruded aluminium sections to cater for hinged access requirements, as well as a variety of heights and air flow requirements.
+Shapeair had to overcome the oversized required in projects of this nature.
+Shapeair developed a series of innovative solutions and implemented high-quality extruded aluminium sections to cater for hinged access, airflow and sizing requirements.

 Shapeair is proud to have been selected to work on the Australia 108 project.